Messi-Q/Smart-Contract-Dataset/README.md

 can be avoided if user balance is deducted each time before money transfer.
 3) **zeroParameter** checks whether the parameter of the _call.value_ function itself is zero.
 4) **ModifierConstrain** checks whether the function is constrained by the _onlyOwner_ modifier.
-We label a function with reentrancy vulnerability based on: **callValueInvocation ∧ balanceDeduction ∧ zeroParameter ∧ (!ModifierConstrain)**.
+We consider a function as suspicious to have a reentrancy vulnerability if it fulfills the combined pattern: **callValueInvocation ∧ balanceDeduction ∧ zeroParameter ∧ (!ModifierConstrain)**.

 #### callValueInvocation

-Note that we treat those functions with an invocation to *call.value* as the research targets.
-As such, we utilize the pattern **callValueInvocation** to filter those functions without an invocation to _call.value_.
+Note that we treat those functions with an invocation to *call.value* as the target functions.
+As such, we first utilize the pattern **callValueInvocation** to filter those functions without an invocation to _call.value_.

 #### zeroParameter

-Case 1: When the _call.value_ exists in the function and the parameter of the *call.value* is zero, we label that the corresponding function does not exist the reentrancy vulnerability, i.e., label = 0.
+Case 1: When the _call.value_ exists in the function and the parameter of the *call.value* is zero, we label the corresponding function to have no reentrancy vulnerability, i.e., label = 0.

      ```
         1.contract HiroyukiCoinDark {